bigchaindb/coalaip-http-api/README.md

 RightsAssignment) and provides a record of the parties, the date of the transaction, and the contract that applies.

-You may only transfer a Right that you are currently holding.
-RightsAssignment entities are automatically created for each transfer and may include additional, arbitrary attributes if a `rightsAssignment` dict is given in the payload.
+You may only transfer a Right (or Copyright) that you are currently holding.
+RightsAssignment entities are automatically created for each transfer and may include additional arbitrary attributes if a `rightsAssignment` dict is given in the payload.

 ```
 POST /api/v1/rights/transfer